DanielSchuette/expr_parser/README.md

 ## Create an AST Graph
 `graphviz` must be installed on your system.
 If you `make` and `make test`, `.gv` and `.pdf` files will be created in the project root.
 Refer to the `Makefile` or run `make help` for available parameters.

+## To-Do:
+1. execute AST via the vm's `evaluate` function
+1. add additional ops to the grammar, e.g. `[]`, `log2`, `log10`
+1. test parser using QuickCheck or something similar
+1. allow for dynamic user input
+1. allow for variable assignment and re-use of those variables (`$var` syntax), using a stack machine

 ## License
 The code in this repository is MIT-licensed (see [LICENSE.md](./LICENSE.md)).